 What Does a Marketing Assistant Do?

-These professionals bridge the gap between strategy and execution, ensuring that brilliant marketing ideas actually make it to market on time and within budget.
-They free up senior marketers to focus on high-level focus tasks like creative strategy, data analysis, and relationship building by taking ownership of the tactical elements that keep campaigns moving forward.
+These professionals bridge the gap between strategy and execution, ensuring that brilliant marketing ideas reach the market on time and within budget.
+By taking ownership of the tactical elements that keep campaigns moving forward, they free up senior marketers to focus on high-level tasks like creative strategy, data analysis, and relationship building.

 Let's break down the key responsibilities.